-2. Modern Chocolate Gingerbread House Decoration
+2. Modern Gingerbread House with Chocolate Decorations

 This modern chocolate gingerbread house looks too delicious not to eat!
 The use of the milk chocolate and white chocolate Kit Kat bars creating a checkered foundation for the walls makes for a unique gingerbread house look.
 The chocolate creates a look of a roof that is lightly dusted in the snow is smart as you won’t need to use too much frosting for this one.
 The red and green from the wreath adds a beautiful pop of color and hints at which season this is for.

-3. Candy Roof Gingerbread House Idea
+3. Candy Roof Gingerbread House Ideas